MirrorNetworking/Mirror/docs/Components/NetworkManager.md

 The Network Manager component allows you to control the state of a networked game.
 It provides an interface in the Editor for you to configure the network, the Prefabs you use for spawning GameObjects, and the Scenesyou use for different game states.

-For more details on implementing the Network Manager in your game, see documentation on [Using the Network Manager].
+For more details on implementing the Network Manager in your game, see documentation on Using the Network Manager.

 ![The Network Manager component in the Inspector window](NetworkManagerUNetComponent.png)